Steve Montgomery

-Steven Lewis Montgomery (born December 25, 1970) is an American former professional baseball pitcher.
+Steven Lewis Montgomery (born December 25, 1970) is an American professional baseball former pitcher.
 He played for the Oakland Athletics from 1996 to 1997, Philadelphia Phillies in 1999, and San Diego Padres in 2000.

 A 1999 single in his only at-bat left Montgomery with a rare MLB career batting average of 1.000.
 He was traded along with Adam Eaton and Carlton Loewer from the Phillies to the Padres for Andy Ashby on November 10, 1999.

-Montgomery is now the coach of the Sioux City Explorers, an American Association baseball team from Sioux City, Iowa.
-He has surpassed over 400 career wins with the team.